Allegiance Credit Union

 Does Allegiance offer Apple Pay?

-Apple Pay is available for Allegiance VISA Credit Cards on the iPhone 6 and 6 Plus.
-Apple Pay is expected to be available for Allegiance VISA Check Cards late 2016.
+Yes!
+Apple Pay is available for Allegiance VISA Credit and Debit Cards on the iPhone 6 and 6 Plus.

 Which merchants are participating?